Welt der Wunder

 Dieser Beitrag ist auch verfügbar auf: Deutsch

 An old man wanders through the house at night.
-He’s wearing five shirts on top of each other, and his pockets are stuffed with silverware, towels, and a toothbrush.
-He says he wants to go to school.
-A woman suddenly yells at her grown daughter, asking who she is and claiming that she is stealing her things – only to cry like a little child seconds later.
-The diagnosis in both cases: Alzheimer’s disease.
-About 7 million people in the United States alone suffer from dementia.
+He’s wearing five shirts on top of each other, his pockets are stuffed with dishes, towels and a toothbrush – and he wants to go to school.
+A woman suddenly shouts at her grown-up daughter, asks who she is and claims that she is stealing her things – only to cry like a little child shortly afterwards.
+Diagnosis in both cases: Alzheimer’s disease.
+Around 1.5 million people suffer from dementia in Germany alone.
+The German Alzheimer’s Society expects three million people to be affected by 2050 due to increasing life expectancy.

-The generic term dementia refers to any condition in which a person loses almost all mental functions, such as thinking, remembering, orientation, and connecting thoughts.
-The most common form of dementia is Alzheimer’s disease.
-It affects two-thirds of people.
-Nerve cells in the brain slowly die, one by one, years before the first symptoms appear.
+The generic term dementia refers to all clinical pictures in which the person affected almost completely loses their mental functions such as thinking, remembering, orientation and linking thought content.
+The most common form of dementia is Alzheimer’s dementia.
+Two thirds of those affected suffer from it.
+Nerve cell by nerve cell slowly dies in the brain. brain years before the first symptoms appear.

-The cause of nerve cell death is a faulty metabolic process in the body involving a type of protein.
-Either too much of it is produced, or the body does not break down the protein deposits properly.
-Like a poison, the protein then attacks the nerve cells, synapses, and energy-producing mitochondria, causing them to die.
+The reason for the dying nerve cells is a faulty metabolic process in the body.
+Either excessive deposits of a protein are produced or the body does not properly break down the regularly occurring protein deposits.
+Like a poison, these then attack nerve cells, synapses and energy-providing mitochondria, which then die.

 What triggers the faulty metabolic process?

 Some doctors are still struggling to find the answer to this question.
-The causes of the very difficult to find early cases of Alzheimer’s, which often occur within a family, are best known.
-Here, errors in the genetic material, so-called mutations, trigger an excessive production of proteins.
+The causes of the very rare, early cases, which often occur within a family, are best known.
+Here, errors in the genetic material, so-called mutations, trigger the excessive production of protein proteins.
 The symptoms of hereditary Alzheimer’s disease usually appear before the age of 60.

 Several factors play a role in non-hereditary Alzheimer’s dementia.
-The most important is age.
-While Alzheimer’s affects only about one in a hundred 60-year-olds, it affects one in ten 80-year-olds and one in three 90-year-olds.
-Genetic factors also play a role.
-However, they do not cause the disease, but only exacerbate it.
-According to the German Alzheimer Society, people who have had little mental, social or physical activity in their lives are also more likely to develop dementia.
+The most important of these is age.
+Whereas only around one in a hundred 60-year-olds is affected, one in ten 80-year-olds suffers from Alzheimer’s, and one in three 90-year-olds.
+Genetic factors also play a role, but they do not cause the disease, they merely promote it.
+According to the German Alzheimer’s Society, those who have had little mental, social or physical exertion throughout their lives are also more susceptible to dementia.

-The psychiatrist Alois Alzheimer first discovered these changes in the brain in his patient with dementia, Auguste Deter, over 100 years ago.
+The psychiatrist Alois Alzheimer first discovered brain changes in his patient with dementia, Auguste Deter, over 100 years ago.
 At the time, he still thought he was dealing with a very rare disease.
-In 1996, doctors Volk, Gerbaldo and Maurer discovered Auguste D.’s medical records in the archives of the psychiatric clinic in Frankfurt.
+In 1996, doctors Volk, Gerbaldo and Maurer found Auguste D.’s medical records in the archives of the psychiatric clinic in Frankfurt.

 The “Auguste” case

 Frankfurt in 1901: Alois Alzheimer works as an assistant doctor at the municipal sanatorium for the insane and epileptic.
 On November 25, a man brings his confused and disoriented wife to the asylum.
 Her name is Auguste Deter and she is 51 years old.
-The following conversation that Alzheimer had with his patient Auguste made medical history: “What is your name?” – “Auguste.” – “Your family name?” – “Auguste.” – “What is your husband’s name?” – “I think … Auguste.”
+The following dialog that Alzheimer had with his patient Auguste made medical history: “What is your name?” – “Auguste.” – “Family name?” – “Auguste.” – “What is your husband’s name?” – “I think … Auguste.”
 Physically, the woman appears to be in perfect health, and the doctors can also rule out psychological trauma.
-Alzheimer and the woman’s husband are mystified.
+You are faced with a conundrum.
 Alzheimer recorded his observations on 31 pages.

-As brain research had not quite become mainstream, Alzheimer’s contemporaries did not really take his discovery seriously, treating it as a mere curiosity.
-By the turn of the century, however, many doctors were examining brains under the microscope, using dyes to visualize structures and describing changes in the brain.
-But Alzheimer was the first to link protein deposits to memory loss in a younger patient.
+As brain research was in vogue at the time, colleagues did not really take his discovery seriously, treating it merely as a curiosity.
+At the turn of the century, many doctors examined brains under the microscope, used dyes to visualize structures and described conspicuous changes.
+However, Alzheimer was the first to establish a link between deposits and memory loss in a younger patient.

-Our society’s responsibility toward Alzheimer’s patients does not extend only to their families and physicians.
-Society must be made more aware of the disease and how to recognize it.
-Whether it’s the elderly woman who walks through the city center in winter without a coat, or the elderly citizen who withdraws unusually large sums of money from their bank account or buys bread from the bakery three times a day.
+The responsibility for Alzheimer’s patients does not end with their relatives or the doctors treating them.
+Society must also be sensitized to the disease and thus register abnormalities.
+Whether it’s the elderly lady who wanders through the city center in winter without a jacket, the bank customer who withdraws large sums of money or the senior citizen who picks up bread rolls from the bakery three times a day.

-It is important not to look the other way.
-People with Alzheimer’s usually do this themselves because they are ashamed and frightened by their forgetfulness.
-Alzheimer also recognized fear, mistrust, rejection, and despair in his patient Auguste.
-In her conversations with him, she admitted that she had “somehow lost herself.
-Alzheimer spoke of the “disease of forgetfulness” – it was only after his death that it was named after him.
-He died in 1915 at the age of 51, even younger than his patient.
+It is important to act and not look away.
+Those affected usually do this themselves, because forgetting brings fear and shame.
+Alzheimer also recognized fear, mistrust, rejection and despair in his patient Auguste.
+In her conversations with him, she said: “I sort of lost myself.”
+Alzheimer spoke of the “disease of forgetting” – it was only named after him after his death.
+He died in 1915 at the age of just 51 – younger than his patient.

 Welt der Wunder - Die App